dan-nagle/h2m/README.txt

 -auto-bind
--b			Where possible, if a C name begins with an underscore, after renaming the identifier h2m_c_identifer, insert a name="c_identifier" clause into the BIND(C) qualifier to let the processor know that h2m_c_identifier and c_identifier are the same entity.
-Note that name="c_identifier" clauses are illegal in TYPE (C struct translations) and ENUM (C enumeratred type) translations and will not be inserted.
+-b			Where possible, if a C name begins with an underscore, after renaming the identifier h2m_c_identifier, insert a name="c_identifier" clause into the BIND(C) qualifier to let the processor know that h2m_c_identifier and c_identifier are the same entity.
+Note that name="c_identifier" clauses are illegal in TYPE (C struct translations) and ENUM (C enumerated type) translations and will not be inserted.
 To handle illegal names in structs or enumerations, the C name will have to be changed.

 -out=<string>